 Valley of the Sun Clean Cities Coalition (Phoenix)

-The Valley of the Sun Clean Cities Coalition (Phoenix) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Valley of the Sun Clean Cities Coalition (Phoenix) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: October 08, 1997

-- Boundary: Counties: Coconino, La Paz, Maricopa, Mohave, Yavapai; City of Phoenix
+- Local/Regional Service Area: Counties: Coconino, La Paz, Maricopa, Mohave, Yavapai; City of Phoenix

 Alternative Fueling Stations

 Including public and private stations

 - Ethanol (E85): 13

 - Propane: 44

 Emissions Reduced*Annual Emissions Reduced